Roshan-ud-Daulah: Biography

 In the reign of Muhammad Shah, he was appointed Wazir succeeding Qamar-ud-Din, as Muhammad Shah resolved to break the power of the "Chin" group of nobles and had dismissed Qamar-ud-Din from Wizarat.
 Zafar Khan was the most powerful noble in Muhammad Shah's court, and part of the king's intimate circle of nobles along with Shah Abdul Ghafur of Thatta.
-According to Ashob, his armed retinue and following consisted almost exclusively of Indian Muslims.
+According to Ashob, like Khan-i Dauran, Ashob considered himself an Indian Muslim, and his armed retinue and following consisted almost exclusively of Indian Muslims.
 Although he was a Hindustani, he formed his own faction with Sher Afkan Khan(brother of Lutfullah Khan Panipati), and did not side with the Indian Muslim Amir-ul-Umara, Khan-i-Dauran.
 He was related by marriage to the Nizam of Hyderabad, but did not side with him against Khan-i-Dauran.
 The new Wazir Roshan-ud-Daulah was disgusted at the dilly-dally approach of Muhammad Shah and his neglect in official duties.
 However, Zafar Khan was also a corrupt official.

 Ashob states that Roshan-ud-Daulah had amassed more wealth than what the Pharaoh dreamed to possess, writing that Zafar Khan's house looked like a mountain of gold, and that it appeared as if streams of gold were flowing from productive lands of the empire into the villas of the nobles.
 He was later found guilty of misappropriation of funds and was dismissed from his post, after he was accused of corruption by the Amir-ul-Umara, Khan-i Dauran. along with his brother Fakhr-ud-Daula, the governor of Bihar.
+It is said that Muhammad Shah had also been suspicious of Roshan-ud-Daulah for his marriage alliance with the Nizam in the Deccan, which also contributed to his downfall.
 The faction of Roshan-ud-Daulah was supplanted by the clique of Khan-i-Dauran Samsam-ud-Daulah and his brother Muzaffar Khan until their deaths at 1739.